Can enough of us trigger a course change to prevent ‘ecological collapse’?

 | A1 Team up |

 | Purpose To empower changing course through mass participation.
 Method By convening a massive global community of course-change supporters.
-Description Given sustainability’s shift ‘from margins to mainstream’2, right now enough of us could team up (as Team Humanity, or similar) to gain the power of numbers and cohesion.
-Through the democratisation provided by an online hub, team members could be from any country. |
+Summary Given sustainability’s shift ‘from margins to mainstream’3, right now enough of us could team up (as Team Humanity, or similar) to gain the power of numbers and cohesion.
+Through the accessibility and enablement provided by an online hub, team members can be from any country. |

-| A2 Speak up |
+| A2 Notify businesses and politicians |

-| Purpose To simplify changing course by concertedly encouraging businesses and politicians to proactively participate in the movement.
+| Purpose To start changing course by concertedly encouraging all businesses and politicians to proactively participate in the movement.
 Method By widely publicising our team’s determination* to end support for harm-causing business; and by clearly communicating to businesses and politicians the practical actions they can take to join and support our popular movement.
-Description Focussing on the world’s wealthiest democracies, our team could then give notice to every business and politician that our custom and votes will only go to those whose actions support our collective rejection of harm-causing business, and to compellingly invite them to ‘get ahead of the curve’. |
+Summary Focussing on the world’s wealthiest democracies, our team could then give notice to every business and politician that our custom and votes will only go to those whose actions support our collective rejection of harm-causing business, and to compellingly invite them to ‘get ahead of the curve’. |

-* Backed by global surveys like the Earth for All Survey 2024 and the Global Commons Survey 2024 (both conducted by IPSOS) that show majority support in wealthy democracies for transforming the purpose of the global economic system.3
+* Backed by global surveys like the Earth for All Survey 2024 and the Global Commons Survey 2024 (both conducted by IPSOS) that show majority support in wealthy democracies for transforming the purpose of the global economic system.4

-| A3 Reject harm-causing business |
+| A3 Boycott harm-causing business |

-| Purpose To start changing course without first needing to change ‘the system’.
+| Purpose To strengthen changing course without first needing to change ‘the system’.
 Method Through a global consumer movement of mass commercial boycotts powered by a simple prove-you’re-worthy-of-our-custom consumer awareness program.
-Description Next, we could exercise the enhanced power of our team’s combined social permissions to: – multiply support for helpful business that enhances social and ecological – continue support for harmless business – end support for harm-causing business |
+Summary Next, our team could exercise its transformative power of combined social permissions to: – multiply support for helpful business that enhances social and ecological wealth – continue support for harmless business – end support for harm-causing business |

 | A4 Prohibit harm-causing business |

-| Purpose To strengthen the course change through the simplest possible legal prohibition of harm-causing business.
+| Purpose To solidify the course change through the simplest possible legal prohibition of harm-causing business.
 Method By providing one legal clause (prohibiting ‘any activity that results in systemic ecological, social, or intergenerational harm’, or similar) that political candidates must promise to add to the director’s responsibilities of their jurisdiction’s corporate law.
-Description During the 2026–2030 global cycle of democratic elections, we could also exercise the enhanced power of our team’s combined political choices to support only candidates who commit to prohibiting harm-causing business. |
+Summary During the 2026–2030 global cycle of democratic elections, our team could also exercise its transformative power of combined political choices to support only candidates who commit to prohibiting harm-causing business. |

-| A5 Reset societal systems |
+| A5 Redirect societal systems |

-| Purpose To complete the course change by designing a fundamental reset of the goals of our societal systems (which currently all serve the blinkered pursuit economic growth).
-Method Through a global citizen-led program of system-redesign collaborations that are inspiringly transparent, participatory, respectful, joined-up, and efficient.
-Description By 2035, we could complete an essential redesign of our globally intertwined societal systems (trade, justice, health, education, etc) so, instead of effectively serving a critically-flawed economic system, they harmoniously and sustainably achieve the overarching societal purpose of delivering optimality for all. |
+| Purpose To mature changing course by intentionally revising the goals of our contorted societal systems which, today, all serve the collapse-inducing pursuit of economic growth.
+Method Through a citizen-led global program of pragmatic system-redesign collaborations that are engagingly joined-up, respectful, transparent, and efficient.
+Summary By 2035, our team could complete an essential redesign of our intertwined, globally-linked societal systems (trade, justice, health, education, etc) to end their habitual subservience to the critically-flawed economic system.
+Coordinated system transformations will reset each system’s goal so that, as a set, they harmoniously and sustainably achieve the overarching purpose of delivering optimal social and ecological wellbeing within the constraints of Earth’s systems (land, air, water, life) and resources. |

 These mass actions could be termed the Supporter Actions, given they will be performed by supporters of a course change.